-Facebook whistleblower alleges executives misled investors about climate and covid hoaxes in new SEC complaints
+Facebook whistleblower alleges executives misled investors about climate, covid hoaxes in new SEC complaints

 The climate change complaint, filed with the SEC on Feb.
 7, cites records that show employees internally grappling with the company’s perceived role in spreading climate misinformation.
 In a document from the first quarter of 2021, an employee said they searched for “climate change” in the social network’s Watch tab.
 The second result was a piece of “climate misinfo,” the employee wrote, and had been viewed more than 6.6 million times.

-Another employee working in Facebook’s search integrity called for the company to do more to address climate denialism.
+Another employee working on Facebook’s search integrity called for the company to do more to address climate denialism.
 “Can we take it a step farther and start classifying and removing climate misinformation and hoaxes from our platforms,” they wrote.

 The complaint also cites internal records about the platform’s Climate Science Information Center, a much-touted hub designed to connect people with authoritative climate information.
 Awareness of the webpage was “very low,” even for people who had visited it.